Ferruslogic/frlDragDropFilesIntoIDE/README.md

-## Current version: 1.0.5
+## Current version: 1.0.6

 ## Installation

-To install the plugin use the **startup** stack that is in this repository.
+To install the plugin use the **dragdropFilesIntoIDEInstaller.livecode** stack.
 It will copy the extension to your LiveCode extensions folder.

 ## Supported files